KyleLuther/SimplifiedDiffusion/readme.md

 This means that the noise level at the next iteration is $\sigma_{i+1} = \sigma_i \sqrt{(1-\alpha)^2 + \beta^2}$.

 ### Model
 We use a UNet that is conditioned on the noise level.
+Note that for this setting with a tiny net + MNIST, noise conditioning is really not very important (and even for more complicated images like CIFAR you can get away without noise conditioning as done [here](https://arxiv.org/abs/2006.09011)), but I wanted to include it here because it is so common in modern diffusion models.

-Noise conditioning is implemented in two ways.
+Noise conditioning is implemented here in two ways.
 First, we rescale the inputs $x \leftarrow x / \sqrt{1+\sigma}^2$ as the first operation in our network.
 Second, we use a noise-level-dependent affine transformation applied to some of the feature maps.
 The exact method used in the notebook is a little unconventional, but at a high level this works by:

 1. mapping the noise level $\sigma$ to a scalar between 0 and 1 via $\gamma = \sigma / \sqrt{1+\sigma^2}$
 2. apply a random sinusoidal embedding of this recaled noise level: $\mathbf{q} = sin(\mathbf{w} \gamma)$ where $\mathbf{w}$ is a random weight vector that is fixed during training.